 Our financial results depend primarily on leasing space in our properties to tenants on terms favorable to us.
-Costs associated with real estate investment, such as real estate taxes and maintenance costs, generally are not reduced even when a property is not fully occupied, rental rates decrease, or other circumstances cause a reduction in income from the investment.
+Costs associated with real estate investment, such as real estate taxes, insurance and maintenance costs, generally are not reduced even when a property is not fully occupied, rental rates decrease, or other circumstances cause a reduction in income from the investment.
 As a result, cash flow from the operations of our properties may be reduced if a tenant does not pay its rent or we are unable to rent our properties on favorable terms.
 Under those circumstances, we might not be able to enforce our rights as landlord without delays, and may incur substantial legal costs.
-Additionally, new properties that we may acquire or develop may not produce any significant revenue immediately, and the cash flow from existing operations may be insufficient to pay the operating expenses and debt service associated with that property until the property is fully leased.
+Additionally, new properties that we may acquire or develop may not produce any significant revenue immediately, and properties that we redevelop, renovate or reposition will not receive rent or will receive reduced rent on the space that we redevelop or renovate.
+In those events, the cash flow from existing operations may be insufficient to pay the operating expenses and debt service associated with those properties until the redevelopment, renovation or repositioning is complete and the properties are fully leased.